antischematic/angular-composition-api/packages/core/README.md

 Creates a context-aware class from a setup function.
 Values returned from this function are merged with the base class.
 `Value` types are unwrapped in the final class and template view, eg. `Value<number>` becomes `number`.

-**Arguments**

-The setup function takes a single argument of `Context` that implements the `SchedulerLike` interface.

-`markDirty` Marks the current view dirty.

-`detectChanges` Immediately checks and updates the view if it's dirty.

-`schedule` Used to schedule observable notifications to be emitted before or after the view has updated.

 **Change Detection**